Serving Columbus, Buena Vista, Ellaville,

 HUD requires the following items in a lease:

 Step 3 - After the owner/landlord approves the family, the family and landlord fill out the RTA; the family should have this form in hand; it must be completed and signed by both the landlord and participant.
 The RTA and lease are to be returned to HACG for approval.
-We will review the signed RTA and schedule a HQS inspection date with the landlord.
+We will review the signed RTA and schedule an HQS inspection date with the landlord.

 The family portion of rent plus any applicable utility allowance equals the Total Tenant Payment (TTP).
 The family cannot rent a unit if their TTP exceeds 50% of their monthly adjusted income if the rent is above the payment standard.
 If the unit is not determined affordable or the unit does not meet the rent reasonableness requirements, you and the family will be notified.